ROZALIYA0206/whitepaper/technical.md

 # 1. Developing an Efficient and High Quality Blockchain

-In order to gain worldwide use, our blockchain will need the flexibility to meet the following criteria:
+In order to gain worldwide use, the Rublix Blockchain will need the flexibility to meet the following criteria:

 #### Attractive UX

-Due to the complex nature of the blockchain and in order to attract mass adoprtion to the platform, users must be welcomed with an interface which is easy to navigate, understand and use.
+Due to the complex nature of the blockchain and in order to attract mass adoption to the platform, users must be welcomed with an interface which is easy to navigate, understand and use.

 #### Scalability

 Disruptive projects like Facebook, Uber and Youtube all handle thousands of active connections simultaneously.
-Current mainstream blockchain projects are unable to handle such loads, thus a platform that can handle a large number of concurrent users is essential to future proliferation.
+Current mainstream blockchain projects are unable to handle such loads, thus a platform that can handle a large number of concurrent users is essential to its successful proliferation.

 #### Quick Upgrades and Bug Recovery

 Businesses building blockchain-based applications need the flexibility to enhance their applications with new features.

-All blockchain projects are subject to bugs, even with the most rigorous amount of testing.
-The platform must be robust enough to fix bugs quickly when they inevitably occur.
+And all blockchain projects are subject to bugs, even with the most rigorous amount of testing.
+The platform architecture must be structured appropriately in order to fix bugs quickly when they inevitably occur.

 #### Low Latency

-A good UX demands reliable feedback with a delay of no more than a few seconds.
+A good UX demands reliable feedback with a time delay of less than a few seconds.
 Longer delays frustrate users and make applications built on a blockchain less competitive with existing centralized alternatives.

 #### Coordinated Performance